 Daemen College subscribes to all state and federal regulations prohibiting discrimination on the basis of sex, sexual orientation, gender, race, color, creed, religion, veteran or military status, national origin, age, disability, familial status, marital status, domestic violence victim status, status as an exoffender, arrest record, predisposing genetic characteristics or genetic information, or any other characteristic protected by federal or New York State law.
 Daemen College's nondiscrimination policy complies with all current statutes and applies to admission, employment, and access to all programs, services, and other activities offered by the College.
-Inquiries regarding compliance with Title IX of the Education Amendments of 1972, Titles VI and VII of the Civil Rights Act, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act should be directed to the Daemen College Equal Opportunity and Affirmative Action Officer (the Chief Diversity Officer), Dun Scotus, Room 115; telephone: (716) 839-7212.
+Inquiries regarding compliance with Title IX of the Education Amendments of 1972, Titles VI and VII of the Civil Rights Act, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act should be directed to the Daemen College Equal Opportunity and Affirmative Action Officer (the Chief Diversity Officer), Tiffany Hamliton, Dun Scotus Hall, Room 118; telephone: (716) 839-7212, thamilto@daemen.edu.